Life After Weta?

-What I do know is that I’ll be spending the next couple months in Wellington enjoying summer and the company of friends.
-Then around April, I’ll head towards Asia.
+What I do know is that I'll be spending the next couple of months in Wellington, enjoying summer and the company of friends.
+Then around April, I'll head towards Asia.
 My destination?
-The cheapest flight that gets me to Southeast Asia, I’m guessing Bangkok but hope to be surprised.
+The cheapest flight that gets me to Southeast Asia, I'm guessing Bangkok, but hope to be surprised.
 From there I intend to slowly make my way westward.
-Since I’m not in a hurry I intend to stop for as long as I like and enjoy everything which seems worth savouring.
-I’ll be avoiding planes and will instead travel by foot, bicycle, motorbike, boat and bus as much as possible.
+Since I'm not in a hurry, I intend to stop for as long as I like and enjoy everything which seems worth savouring.
+I'll be avoiding planes and will instead travel by foot, bicycle, motorbike, boat and bus as much as possible.
 After exploring Southeast Asia I hope to make my way into China and from there to Tibet, down through Nepal and into India.
-After that I really have no idea, I suspect my initial travel companions will have headed for home by then so I’ll be properly on my own.
-Then depending on how comfortable I am in my new traveller shoes, Africa or Eastern Europe seem the most likely choices.
+After that I really have no idea, I suspect my initial travel companions will have headed for home by then, so I'll be properly on my own.
+Then, depending on how comfortable I am in my new traveller shoes, Africa or Eastern Europe seem the most likely choices.

 I've been saying that this is going to be a one-year trip, but really I have no idea.
 More realistically it'll end when I get sick of it, run out of money, find something I don't want to leave, or end up back in New Zealand.

 Between now and then, I hope to keep the new travel section of this updated with what I learn and experience along the way.